 The situation is not good.
 It is useless to go around it.
 The coronavirus has destroyed our fun, the future we had in mind, sometimes our bank account.
 It's a global nightmare.
 We all wish it never happened.
 I have a duty to say it, also out of respect for those who have lost their lives: what does not kill you, makes you stronger.
 Yes, it is commonplace.
 The clichés are rhetorical, banal, often stupid.
 But often they are also correct.
 And this could be in the specific case.
 The coronavirus could leave us a better world after it hit like a tsunami on our lives.

-Saying that sounds crazy, doesn't it?
-Every day there are more and more deaths, errors by the authorities, people losing their jobs, scary theories about the virus and gloomy predictions about what this new, Great Depression will be like.
-But again, the information circus doesn't eat healthy.
-It only feeds on two ingredients: panic and anger.
+Saying this seems crazy, right?
+Every day there are more and more deaths, mistakes by authorities, people losing their jobs, scary theories about the virus and grim predictions about what this new, Great Depression will be like.
+But once again, the information circus doesn't eat healthy.
+It feeds on only two ingredients: panic and anger.
 It doesn't show us a big picture.

-In part he doesn't want to.
-In part it cannot.
+Partly he doesn't want to.
+In part it can't.
 The whole picture is complex.
 Nobody has a clue what will happen with this coronavirus .

-We tend to think less of scientists who put forward timid experimental models, because they seem too uncertain to us.
-On the other hand, we give credit to "experts" who launch themselves into predictions as if they were sorcerers.
+We tend to give less consideration to scientists who advance timid experimental models, because they seem too uncertain to us.
+On the other hand, we give credit to "experts" who launch into predictions as if they were sorcerers.
 Why?

 This blog has often hosted opinions from both experts, but if you ask me you will not be sure.
 I don't know what will happen.
 But I know it's not all already written.
 Events affect us, but how we react is our responsibility.
 We can spend this time worrying about how the world will change.
 Or we can spend this coronavirus time to create a better world.

-Fabrizio De André had a rather clear point of view: in his "Via del Campo" he wrote that nothing comes from diamonds, while flowers grow from manure.
-In times of science, even the words of the poet are useful, because the coronavirus is really an avalanche of manure.
+Fabrizio De André had a rather clear point of view: in his “Via del Campo” he wrote that nothing comes from diamonds, while flowers grow from manure.
+In times of science, the poet's words also come in handy, because the coronavirus is truly an avalanche of manure.
 It could give us a way to unite in a more global society.
-Or turn us into a planet of suspicious tribes.
+Or turn us into a planet of wary tribes.
 It depends on us.

 Because it's time to merge